Paulette Weal (She/Her) is a registered massage therapist with over 16 years experience.

 Lisa believes in treating each person holistically and according to their own constitution and has seen amazing results in doing so.

-Working as an intern for 2 years in a busy clinic, Lisa successfully treated cases of chronic pain, gynecological disorders, digestive disorders, and insomnia, among many other health issues.
+Lisa successfully treated cases of chronic pain, gynecological disorders including infertility, digestive disorders, and insomnia, among many other health issues.
 She uses a combination of acupuncture, Chinese herbs, diet therapy, tui na massage, cupping therapy, gua sha and electro-stimulation to treat her patients.

 Lisa is known as being personable, compassionate and thorough, always taking the time to get to know her patients and develop a treatment plan tailored to each specific case.